Richard E. Byrd: First Antarctic expedition (1928–1930)

 As a result of his achievement, Byrd was promoted to the rank of rear admiral by a special act of Congress on December 21, 1929.
 As he was only 41 years old at the time, this promotion made Byrd the youngest admiral in the history of the United States Navy.
 By way of comparison, none of his Annapolis classmates became admirals until 1942, after 30 years of commissioned service.
 He is one of only four persons including Admiral David Dixon Porter, Arctic explorer Rear Admiral Donald Baxter MacMillan and Rear Admiral Frederic R. Harris, to have been promoted to the rank of rear admiral in the United States Navy without having first held the rank of captain.

 After a further summer of exploration, the expedition returned to North America on June 18, 1930.
 Unlike the 1926 flight, this expedition was honored with the gold medal of the American Geographical Society.
 This was also seen in the film With Byrd at the South Pole (1930), which covered his trip there.

-Byrd, by then an internationally recognized, pioneering American polar explorer and aviator, served for a time as Honorary National President (1931–1935) of Pi Gamma Mu, the international honor society in the social sciences.
+Byrd, an American polar explorer and aviator, served for a time as Honorary National President (1931–1935) of Pi Gamma Mu, the international honor society in the social sciences.
 He carried the society's flag during his first Antarctic expedition to dramatize the spirit of adventure into the unknown, characterizing both the natural and social sciences.

 To finance and gain both political and public support for his expeditions, Byrd actively cultivated relationships with many powerful individuals, including President Franklin Roosevelt, Henry Ford, Edsel Ford, John D. Rockefeller Jr., and Vincent Astor.
 As a token of his gratitude, Byrd named geographic features in the Antarctic after his supporters.